With thanks to conference Sponsors:

 New Funding Opportunities

-Grants of up to $3,000 are available to postgraduate researchers working on issues related to advancing river science and improving river management, depending on the merits of the project proposal and the level of competition in a given year.
+Grants of up to $2,500 ($5,000 fund available in total) are available to postgraduate researchers working on issues related to rivers, flood risk management and the operational and environmental issues of catchments and river systems, depending on the merits of the project proposal and the level of competition in a given year.